Amityville station

-Amityville is the westernmost station on the Babylon Branch of the Long Island Rail Road in Suffolk County.
-It is located on John Street in Amityville, New York, but the official description of its location is not as precise.
-The MTA describes the station as being located on John Street between Sunrise Highway (NY 27) and NY 27A west of NY 110.
-John Street is located between Sterling Place and West Oak Street (Old Sunrise Highway, NY 900D).
+Amityville is a station on the Babylon Branch of the Long Island Rail Road within the Incorporated Village of Amityville in Suffolk County, New York, United States.
+It is located on John Street between Sunrise Highway (NY 27) and NY 27A, west of NY 110 – and is the westernmost station on the Babylon Branch within Suffolk County.

 History

 Amityville station is typical of the elevated Babylon Branch stations that were rebuilt during the mid-to-late 20th century.
 It was originally built in 1868 by the South Side Railroad of Long Island, then replaced by a brick station in 1889.
 From 1890 to 1919, it was a stop for the Huntington Railroad cross-island trolley line, which included a bridge over the tracks on the west side of the station.
 It was also the terminus of the Amityville Line for of the Babylon Railroad trolley line from 1910 to 1920.
 When the trolleys were abandoned the cross-island trolley bridge over the tracks became a pedestrian crossover.
 The station building was completely demolished in 1964 and on October 25, 1968, a temporary station building was opened with high-level side platforms to accommodate the new M1 cars and facilitate the construction of the new grade separated Babylon Branch.
 The new elevated structure was opened on August 7, 1973.
 The 1868 station remains standing as a private residence.
 Amityville is also the site of the first interlocking after the Central Branch splits from the Babylon Branch.

 In 2023, the MTA agreed to make the Amityville, Copiague and Lindenhurst stations wheelchair-accessible to settle a lawsuit.
 The elevator at Amityville was completed and opened on June 28th, 2024.